Hemmingsson/FacePause/README.md

 ## How to install

-You can install Freeze from the [Chrome web store](https://chrome.google.com/webstore/detail/kacdbklgelcjnoejpbafhdelhlnkgpnd)
+You can install Face Pause from the [Chrome web store](https://chrome.google.com/webstore/detail/kacdbklgelcjnoejpbafhdelhlnkgpnd)

 <a href="https://chrome.google.com/webstore/detail/kacdbklgelcjnoejpbafhdelhlnkgpnd">
     <img src="resources/CWS-dl.png" width="320">